GeeeHesso/PowerData/TimeSeries/README.md

 This model can be used to generate new time series resembling the historic ones.

-The procedure for creating new models is detailed in a Jupyter Notebook in the [doc](./doc) directory.
+The procedure for creating new models is detailed in [a Jupyter Notebook](../doc/ENTSO-E_models.ipynb).
 Synthetic time series for power generation or cross-border flows can for instance be easily generated based on ENTSO-E data with the help of the [entso_e.py](./entso_e.py) module.